sunnypilot/sunnypilot/README.md

 * A [car harness](https://comma.ai/shop/products/car-harness) to connect to your car

 Detailed instructions for [how to mount the device in a car](https://comma.ai/setup).

-## Documentation
-https://docs.sunnypilot.ai/ is your stop shop for everything from features to installation to FAQ about the sunnypilot

 ## Installation
 Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch.
 This guide will assume you want to install the latest `release-c3` branch.